 Since legislation enacted in 1990, government employees have been permitted to opt out of paying Social Security tax, provided their employer offers a retirement program that at least replicates the retirement benefits an individual would receive from the Social Security program.

-Because ARUP is considered a government employer (due to being an enterprise of the University of Utah) and because ARUP’s retirement plan contributions exceed the required contributions to Social Security, ARUP employees can choose to pay or opt out of paying Social Security tax.
+Because ARUP is considered a government employer (due to being an enterprise of the University of Utah) and because ARUP’s retirement plan contributions exceed the required contributions to Social Security, ARUP employees can choose to opt in or opt out of paying Social Security tax.

 The Social Security tax exemption program was implemented at ARUP in August 2007 to make it possible for employees to save even more for retirement.
 Instead of paying Social Security tax, ARUP employees can contribute the money they would usually pay in Social Security tax to their own retirement accounts.

-Under existing Social Security rules, both the employer and the employee must contribute 6.2 percent of an employee’s wages to Social Security.
+Under existing Social Security rules, both the employer and the employee must contribute 6.2% of an employee’s wages to Social Security.
 ARUP employees are given the opportunity to choose if they want to pay Social Security tax (opt in) or not pay Social Security tax (opt out).

 How it Works

-If employees make the decision to opt out, then Social Security tax will not be deducted from their paycheck, resulting in an immediate savings of 6.2 percent of their wages.
-Employees are encouraged to invest this savings into their ARUP retirement account by increasing their contribution to the 403(b) plan.
+If employees decide to opt out, then Social Security tax will not be deducted from their paycheck, resulting in an immediate savings of 6.2% of their wages.
+Employees are encouraged to invest these savings into their ARUP retirement account by increasing their contribution to the 403(b) plan.

-Keep in mind that if an employee opts out of paying Social Security tax, he or she may have a reduced Social Security benefit upon retirement.
+Keep in mind that if employees opt out of paying Social Security tax, they may have a reduced Social Security benefit upon retirement and other penalties may apply.
 Therefore, it is very important that employees invest the money they would have paid in Social Security tax and plan for their own retirement.

-ARUP gives employees who opt out of paying Social Security an additional 3.1 percent pension contribution each pay period because ARUP does not have to pay 6.2 percent in Social Security tax for those employees.
-This 3.1 percent is combined with the 5 percent pension contribution that all employees receive each pay period, for a total pension contribution of 8.1 percent.
-Employees who elect to pay Social Security tax will continue to receive a 5 percent pension contribution each pay period.
+ARUP gives employees who opt out of paying Social Security an additional 3.1% pension contribution each pay period because ARUP does not have to pay 6.2% in Social Security tax for those employees.
+This 3.1% is combined with the 5% pension contribution that all employees receive each pay period, for a total pension contribution of 8.1%.
+Employees who elect to pay Social Security tax will continue to receive a 5% pension contribution each pay period.

 Making Your Election

-All new employees will automatically be opted out of paying Social Security tax and contribute 9.2 percent (6.2 percent Social Security opt-out savings plus an additional 3 percent) to their 403(b) retirement accounts.
+All new employees will automatically be opted out of paying Social Security tax and registered to contribute 9.2% (6.2% Social Security opt-out savings plus an additional 3%) to their 403(b) retirement accounts.
 Employees can access their retirement accounts and change their contribution rates at any time.

 Impact on Social Security Retirement Benefits

-When an individual pays Social Security tax, he or she earns “credits” toward Social Security retirement benefits.
+When employees pay Social Security tax, they earn “credits” toward Social Security retirement benefits.
 Individuals can earn up to four credits per year based on an earnings level that Social Security may change each year.
 Individuals need 40 credits (10 years of work) to be eligible for Social Security retirement benefits.
 If employees opt out of paying Social Security tax before they have enough credits to qualify for benefits, the credits will remain on their Social Security record.
 If they decide to opt in later or leave ARUP and begin working at another company where they pay Social Security tax, they will earn more credits.
 Once they have earned the required 40 credits, they will always be eligible for Social Security retirement benefits.

 Social Security benefits are based on a complicated formula.
 For simplicity, think of the calculation for Social Security benefits as an average of the Social Security tax paid on an individual’s earnings.
 If an individual stops paying Social Security tax, they will have quarters with no contributions.
 This will lower the average and, therefore, the amount of Social Security retirement benefits.
 To see your estimated Social Security benefits at retirement, sign in or create an account at www.ssa.gov.